 The first thing to remember is to use your own reasoning skills.
 If you receive a document as an attachment, it would always be safe to open it in read-only mode.
 If you open documents via Outlook or any other popular email client, they open the documents in read-only mode and disable macros, etc. so that you are not affected.

-If you get a message asking you to turn on the macros, understand why the message is there and if macros really need to be enabled.
+If you receive a message asking you to enable macros, understand why the message is there and whether macros really need to be enabled.
 For example, if it looks like an invoice, there is nothing programmable, so there is no need for macros.
-In that case, you can be sure that the document is just bait.
+In that case, you can be certain that the document is merely a decoy.

-Anyway, you should never open attachments from untrusted sources.
-If you receive a message saying your parcel is ready, and you know you never ordered any parcel, there is no need to open the attachment.
-The online e-commerce companies seldom use attachments to let you know about the position of your orders.
-Most of such communication is in the email body and not in attachments.
+In any case, you should never open attachments from untrusted sources.
+If you receive a message stating that your parcel is ready, but you know you never ordered any parcel, there is no need to open the attachment.
+Online e-commerce companies seldom use attachments to inform you of the status of your orders.
+Most of this communication is contained in the email body, rather than in attachments.

-It may happen that one of your contacts has been prey to such a macro virus and his infected computer has sent out emails to everyone in his contact list.
+It may happen that one of your contacts has been infected by such a macro virus, and their computer has sent emails to everyone in their contact list.
 In that case, you may feel confident about the file and open it.
-But if it has only an attachment without any message in the email body, it is better to check with your friend if he or she has indeed sent it.
+However, if the email only has an attachment without a message in the body, it is better to check with your friend to confirm if they have indeed sent it.
 I have seen emails that have nothing in the body except for “See the attachment” subject line or message.
 The attachment is usually a Word document and in most cases, it is best to Junk such mail.
-A contact of yours will definitely tell you what the attachment is about.
+A contact of yours will likely be able to tell you what the attachment is about.
 If there is no message or only a message saying “Open the attachment”, it is better to ask your contact for details of the attachment.

 Macro targeted malware can be easily acquired if you are not cautious.
 Your regular antivirus cannot be of much help here – unless the attachments also include malware or downloads it subsequently.